frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 - write an "objective function" that takes the values of the fitting variables and calculates a value (or array of values), aka "residuals," to be minimized by the optimization algorithm
 - create a Parameters object with the fitting variables along with their initial guesses and bonds

-## Simulation
+## Simulation Pseudo-code

+    temperatureArray = Init_T_Grid(length, height, ambientTemperature)

+    powerMask = InitPowerMask(beamRadius, beamPower, attenuationCoefficient)

+    dt = CFL(dx, thermalConductivity)

+    simulationSteps = max(simulationTimes) / dt

+    def RK4:
+      Laplacian(T, powerMask)
+      BoundaryConditions(T, convectionCoefficient)

+    for step in max(simulationSteps):
+      T = RK4(T_last, powerMask, dt, dx, thermalConductivity) if step in simulationTimes:
+        temperatureProfiles.append(T)
+      T_last = T

+    Export_CSV(temperatureProfiles, filepath)

+    Plot(temperatureProfiles)

 ## to-do

+- 12/15
+  - [ ] retry 'one at at time' lmfit redo but with the 'held constant' parameters set with the argument from the documentation
+  - [ ] refactor interpolation to experimental data from simulation instead of vice versa

-12/5
+- 12/5
-- 1-by-1 test lmfit
+  - [x] 1-by-1 test lmfit
- - h_conv seems to somewhat improve residuals continuously as it increases even up to 7.4e5...
+  - [ ] h_conv seems to somewhat improve residuals continuously as it increases even up to 7.4e5...
 I'll have to think about why that might be but I'll stick with h_conv = 10 because change doesn't seem crazy and also dt becomes very small at high h_conv, not to mention it's unrealistic
- -

-- fit looks passable for 1e-6 but temps are way too low for 1e-4
-  - see if there are more fundamental problems with the simulation
-  - try to find a compromise with the parameters before retrying lmfit minimization
+  - [x] try to find a compromise with the parameters before retrying lmfit minimization
-- attempt a simplified cure profile from the hot-rod simulation
+  - [x] attempt a simplified cure profile from the hot-rod simulation

-- fit terrible--shift to strictly top-down thermal imaging for fitting purposes [changed to top 5]
-- consider what the FLIR is really reading...should I be averaging the across the depth a bit, like maybe average the first 3 rows or even more but weighted to surface proximity?
+  - [x] consider what the FLIR is really reading...should I be averaging the across the depth a bit, like maybe average the first 3 rows or even more but weighted to surface proximity?
-  - changed to average across top 5 rows for now
+  - note: fit terrible--shift to strictly top-down thermal imaging for fitting purposes
+  - note: fit looks passable for 1e-6 but temps are way too low for 1e-4

 ### optimization

 - lmfit for the following variables: